piotrSobie/conference-backend/README.md

 Used database: In-memory H2

 Example requests were also included as postman export json file
+You still need to copy paste same userId and lectureId manually to make it work properly.
 Example requests:
 - show all registreted users in the system
   - GET localhost:8080/api/user/